melkyades/assembly-porting-notes/x86-to-riscv.md

 The ecosystem is pretty new, so it's useful to work on a not-very-old distribution.
 Ubuntu 20.04 seems enough to work with pre-compiled tools without much effort.
 Some people may prefer/need to work with latest tools by compiling everything from sources, we won't explain how to do that here, please refer to other sources in that case.
+In the next section we show hot to setup RARS IDE.
+There many other much more powerful tools than RARS, but they require more work to setup.
+In case you are interested in those tools, [this document](riscv-tools-setup.md) should explain what the options are and how to set them up.

 ## RARS - the RISC-V Assembler, Simulator, and Runtime

 RARS is the recommended way to go if you are just starting and want to get a grasp of the most basic things in RISC-V: registers, instructions and assembly syntax.
-There many other much more powerful tools than RARS, but they require more work to setup.
-In case you are interested in that, [this document](riscv-tools-setup.md) should explain the options and how to set them up.

-If you have java installed, this is the simplest way to get a quick look of the RISCV ISA.
+If you have java installed, RARS is the simplest way to get a quick look of the RISCV ISA.
 It is a very small (1.3mb) and simple all-in-one IDE solution for testing and learning.
 Ideal for checking out how instructions work in RV32/64.
 It includes a text editor with autocompletion, assembler and graphic debugger to step through instructions